rvl24/CS50/alarm.md

-     maybe miss the header identifying it as such; perhaps overlook the stylistic differences, not having much of an eye for design; select the real emergency message; completely ignore the alert box, since those damn things are always popping up these days, carelessly selecting "Yes, this is a real emergency, and launch that message to the whole state of Hawaii.
+     maybe miss the header identifying it as such; perhaps overlook the stylistic differences, not having much of an eye for design; select the real emergency message; completely ignore the alert box, since those damn things are always popping up these days, carelessly selecting "Yes, this is a real emergency", and launch that message to the whole state of Hawaii.
 ## Debrief